ElektraInitiative/libelektra/.github/CONTRIBUTING.md

 Automated build doesn't pass?
 Don't worry... there are many reasons why the build server could fail.
-Open your created pull-request in GitHub and scroll to the bottom of the site, there should be a list of all checks - by clicking on the _Details_, you get more information about the checks.
+Open your created pull-request in GitHub and scroll to the bottom of the page, there should be a list of all checks - by clicking on _Details_, you get more information about the checks.
 There are, however, also cases where the websites are down, build server gets stuck or times-out etc., please get also an overview of the [build server](/doc/BUILDSERVER.md) to avoid frustration and long review times.

 # General